prakash770405/School_Records/README.md

 ## Project structure (important files)

-- `index.js` - main server file, route definitions and DB connection
+- `index.js` - Main server file: starts the server, connects to the database, and mounts the routers.
+- `routes/admin.js` - Contains all route handlers for administrator actions.
+- `routes/student.js` - Contains all route handlers for student actions.
-- `models/admin.js` - Mongoose schema for Admin users (using `passport-local-mongoose`).
+- `models/admindatabase.js` - Mongoose schema for Admin users (using `passport-local-mongoose`).
 - `models/student.js` - Mongoose schema for Student login credentials.
 - `models/chat.js` - Mongoose schema for the main student record, linking to the student's password.
 - `views/` - EJS templates